oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 function is invoked.

 ::: example
-Example 70: all customers with a `CompanyName` that contains `'Alfreds'`
+Example 70: all customers with a `CompanyName` that contains `Alfreds`
 ```
 http://host/service/Customers?$filter=contains(CompanyName,'Alfreds')
 ```